7 Key Tips for Fantasy Premier League Success

 However, it is not a bad thing to pick the team just for one matchday, if it is a part of your long-term strategy.
 For example, if you want to wildcard in the following round.
 That’s why it is important to think long-term and have a long-term strategy in place.

-Warren Buffet once denoted a book Intelligent Investor as the best book about investing ever.
+Warren Buffet once denoted the book Intelligent Investor as the best book about investing ever.
 One of the main takeaways from this book is that an intelligent investor buys undervalued stocks and sells overvalued stocks.
 And we can apply this to fantasy football, too.

-Buying undervalued players and selling overvalued players can be great strategy if it is done correctly.
+Buying undervalued players and selling overvalued players can be a great strategy if it is done correctly.
 And that is the tricky part.

 However, the main output of your fantasy team, your FPL portfolio, is measured in points (not in the team value).
-You want to pick players that are undervalued in terms of points they have scored so far and not undervalued because of their price.
+You want to pick players who are undervalued in terms of points they have scored so far and not undervalued because of their price.

 Price changes can be misleading in fantasy football, and your main goal is not to pick a team that will have the biggest money value at the end of the season but a team that will score the most points.

 Of course, player’s prices are hugely important when deciding about the structure of your team (more about structure later in the article).
-However, when you want to assess which players are undervalued and overvalued, do it in terms of points they scored and not their prices.
+However, when you want to assess which players are undervalued and overvalued, do it in terms of the points they scored and not their prices.

 3. Manage risks wisely in your fantasy team